Existence of Noise Induced Order, a Computer Aided Proof: Introduction

 \paragraph{Aknowledgements.}

 The authors thank Yuzuru Sato for the nice seminar where we learned about the existence of Noise Induced Order and further explanations, EU Marie-Curie IRSES ``Brazilian-European partnership in Dynamical Systems'' (FP7-PEOPLE-2012-IRSES 318999 BREUDS) for support during the research and The Abdus Salam International Centre for Theoretical Physics (ICTP) where the work started.
 I.N. was partially supported by CNPq, University of Uppsala and KAW grant 2013.0315.
+I. N. thanks UFRJ, CAPES (through the programs PROEX and the CAPES-STINT project "Contemporary topics in non uniformly hyperbolic dynamics").
+S.G. thanks Leverhulm Trust grant (IN-2014-021, “Statistical properties of non uniformly hyperbolic dynamical systems: computer assisted proofs and rigorous computation”) and GNAMPA/INDAM (“Stabilita e instabilita in sistemi con rumore, un approccio computer assistito.”)